sonata-project/ecommerce/UPGRADE-3.x.md

 Profile dependencies are no longer fetched from SonataUserBundle, but you can use this profile by changing the configuration (`template` and `menu_builder`).

+## Fix products collection navigation
+Product's collections are available on product page.
+The collection page display a list of all similar products.

+## Remove deprecated calls
+`Sonata\Doctrine\Model\PageableManagerInterface` is no longer used in profit of `Sonata\DatagridBundle\Pager\PageableInterface`

 ## Deprecated not passing dependencies to `Sonata\PaymentBundle\Controller\PaymentController`

 Dependencies are no longer fetched from the container, so if you manually